 Appendix 8 (Tables A17 and A18) provides the results of the quality appraisal checklist for economic evaluations applied to the only included study.
 The included study was deemed to be directly applicable to the research question.
 It was conducted using the perspective of a Canadian third-party payer (i.e., Ontario Ministry of Health).
-It also used probabilistic analyses and a discount rate of 1.5%, as recommended by the Canadian Agency for Drugs and Technologies in Health.
-49 outcomes were based primarily on the PARTNER 3 and the Evolut LRT studies.
+It also used probabilistic analyses and a discount rate of 1.5%, as recommended by the Canadian Agency for Drugs and Technologies in Health.50

+The study had minor limitations.
+It included relevant costs and used Ontario sources (i.e., Ontario Health Insurance Plan billing codes, Canadian Institute for Health Information Patient Cost Estimator, St. Michael's Hospital) to estimate the costs and resource use associated with TAVI and SAVR.
+Health outcomes were based primarily on the PARTNER 318 and the Evolut LRT17 studies.
 These studies had a 1-year follow-up.
 The cost-utility studies used lifetime horizons, but made the conservative assumption that, after 1 year, mortality and complication rates were the same for people with TAVI and SAVR.
 However, comparative clinical outcomes beyond 2 years in low-risk patients have yet to be published.
-Given little research on people at low surgical risk at the time of publication, the studies used data from cohorts at intermediate surgical risk to inform health-state utility values for TAVI and SAVR.
+Given little research on people at low surgical risk at the time of publication, the studies used data from cohorts at intermediate surgical risk40 to inform health-state utility values for TAVI and SAVR.